regulusun/regulusun.github.io/_posts/2014-11-20-code-complete.markdown

 ---
 layout: post
-title: "Key Notes on Code Complete"
+title: "Code Complete Note"
 categories: book, coding
 ---

-This is my notes on the book Code Complete.
-If you are a programmer and haven't read this book, I strongly recommend you should read it.
-Start by reading my notes below or check it out on [amazon][1].
+This is a personal note on the book [Code Complete](http://cc2e.com).

+If you are a programmer and haven't read this book, I strongly recommend you reading it, check it out on [amazon][1].

 ## Part I: Laying the Foundation
 ### Chapter 3: Upstream Prerequisites